Porto Velho Rondonia, Brazil Travel Guide

 Heat-Related Illness & Sunburn: Stay hydrated, seek shade.
 Use High-SPF sunscreen, wear Wide-brimmed hats, and Sunglasses.

-Offer free services but often have long waiting periods plus few resources.
+Offer free services but often have long wait times plus few resources.

-Offer better quality care and shorter waits; they require payment or valid travel insurance.
+Offer better quality prudence and shorter waits; they require payment or valid travel insurance.
 Examples: Hospital Samaritano, Hospital Santa Marcelina.

 Widely available for over-the-counter medications and rudimentary health supplies.

-During an emergency, contact local services first.
+During an emergency, reach out to local services first.
 Then, notify your travel insurance provider and your embassy/consulate.
 They can provide assistance, including medical referrals or help with lost documents.

 Porto Velho, like other large Brazilian cities, has varying crime rates.
 Petty crime, like pickpocketing and bag snatching, is a concern in crowded areas.
 Violent crime occurs, but tourists are less frequently targets if they practice vigilance.